Varying support needs

 Ellie Pinnington is an autistic musical theatre performer with high support needs.
 We asked her, 'What could the public do to support you in social situations?'
 She replied: "Speak slower.
 Having pictures."

-Danielle, parent to Freddie, an autistic boy with high support needs, said: "As Freddie gets older and bigger, I think it’s really important for us to have help from disability social workers, as our family is increasingly isolated from the community."
+Danielle, parent to Freddie, an autistic boy with high support needs, said: "It’s really important for us to have help from disability social workers, as our family is increasingly isolated from the community."

 Angela, parent to Sam, an autistic man with high support needs, told us: "Sam really enjoys doing horticultural work.
-For two days a week, he goes to a scheme called ‘Growing Places’ with other adults with disabilities.
-He also goes to a private garden and tends to an allotment with other adults with disabilities.
-When Sam was young, he struggled to fit in at nursery and I worried he was isolated, but gardening with other people has been a real means of support."
+For two days a week, he goes to a scheme called ‘Growing Places’ with other adults with disabilities."

 The Spectrum magazine